 Private Trust Companies ("PTCs") are a useful tool used by many high net worth individuals and their family offices.
-PTCs act as trustees for trusts established for an affiliated group.
+Coverdale and other PTCs act as trustees for trusts established for an affiliated group.
 The directors and officers of the PTCs are usually family members and family advisors.
 They are often used to establish trusts that hold assets that the family prefers to have administered by persons with whom they are familiar.
 PTCs are particularly popular with clients from civil law jurisdictions who are not comfortable giving control over family assets to a professional trustee.

 They are also used to hold assets that professional trustees are often not able or not willing to administer such as operating companies, real estate, yachts, art work and jets.